 9. Do your banking without getting out of your car at the drive-thru window.
 I can’t say I’ve ever seen a drive-thru window at any bank in France.
 If you want to make a deposit or withdrawal here, you need to go inside or head to the ATM.
 Many banks in the USA have outdoor hours where you can do everything via a tube.
 There may be a drive-thru bank in France although I’ve never seen one and it’s not the norm.

 10. Change your career by going back to school, getting your degree later in life, or just proving your worth in a new industry and working hard.
 In France, career trajectories seem to be more rigid.
-Not that you can’t ever change your career but it seems more accepted, encouraged, and do-able in the USA.
+It’s not that you can’t ever change your career — it does happen — but it seems more accepted, encouraged, and do-able in the USA.

 11. You can indulge in a real American breakfast complete with pancakes, eggs, bacon and whatever else your heart desires at a place like Perkins or Cracker Barrel.
 And it’ll be open quite early in the morning.